Michal-Kucera/seat-code-mower/README.md

 ## Business validations
 ### Plateau
 - [X] Returns `Bad Request` when trying to create a plateau with invalid data (e.g. size is less than 1x1, name length is less than 1 character)
+- [x] Returns `Bad Request` when trying to access a plateau which doesn't exist

 ### Mower
 - [X] Returns `Bad Request` when trying to create a mower with invalid data (e.g. starting position is not filled up, starting position latitude or longitude is less than 1)
 - [x] Returns `Bad Request` when trying to create a mower for a non-existing plateau ID
 - [x] Returns `Bad Request` when trying to create a mower which has a starting position out of range of plateau's size
 - [x] Returns `Bad Request` when trying to create a mower which has the exactly same position as an already existing mower at targeting plateau
+- [x] Returns `Bad Request` when trying to access a mower which doesn't exist or is not associated with a targeting plateau

 ## Database
 As we want to store states of plateaus as well as mowers between each endpoint's execution, it's been decided to use